Zeta is racing through Virginia after cutting power to 2.5 million and killing three in Southeast

 At 11 a.m.
 Eastern time, the center of Tropical Storm Zeta was located 100 miles northeast of Asheville, N.C., yet almost all of its heavy precipitation was displaced well to the north.
 Maximum winds were listed as being near 50 mph.
 Just 12 to 18 hours prior, it had been roaring through Louisiana, Mississippi and Alabama.

 A wind gust to 110 mph was clocked Wednesday in Golden Meadow, La., while a WeatherFlow anemometer reported a gust to 112 mph at Bayou Bienvenue, La., less than 15 miles east of downtown New Orleans.
-The city proper likely saw a gust of between 80 and 90 mph, but the airport — scraped for an extended period of time — only wound up with a gust up to 71 mph.
-New Orleans itself wound up inside the eye of Zeta for a bit more than an hour, winds going eerily calm minutes after the fury concluded.
+The city proper likely saw a gust of between 80 and 90 mph, but the airport wound up with a gust up to 71 mph.
+New Orleans itself was inside the eye of Zeta for a bit more than an hour, winds going eerily calm minutes after the fury concluded.

 The storm toppled over 100 trees in New Orleans and cut power to more than 80 percent of its customers.